2025 Africa Cup of Nations

+The 2025 Africa Cup of Nations (Note: The tournament was known as the TotalEnergies 2025 Africa Cup of Nations for sponsorship purposes, and commonly referred to as 2025 AFCON or CAN 2025.) was the 35th edition of the Africa Cup of Nations, a biennial football tournament contested by the men's national teams of the Confederation of African Football (CAF).
+It was hosted by Morocco — the second time the country had hosted the tournament, after 1988 — following the stripping of hosting rights from Guinea due to inadequate preparations.

+Due to a scheduling conflict with the expanded 2025 FIFA Club World Cup in June and July, the Africa Cup of Nations was played between 21 December 2025 and 18 January 2026 — the first time it was held over the Christmas and New Year period.

+Defending champions Ivory Coast were eliminated in the quarter-finals by Egypt.
+The final between Senegal and hosts Morocco was marred by controversy after Senegal walked off the pitch for 17 minutes in protest over a disallowed goal and a VAR decision in stoppage time.
+Senegal returned to the pitch and won 1–0 after extra time, but on 17 March 2026 the CAF Appeal Board ruled that Senegal had forfeited the final through their actions, awarding Morocco a 3–0 victory.
+Senegal have indicated that they will appeal to the Court of Arbitration for Sport.
+It was Morocco's second Africa Cup of Nations title, after their first in 1976.

 Host selection

 CAF stripped Cameroon from hosting the 2019 edition of the tournament on 30 November 2018 due to lack of speed of progress in preparations, but accepted former CAF president Ahmad Ahmad's request to stage the next edition in 2021.
 Consequently, the original hosts of 2021, Ivory Coast, became hosts of the 2023 edition with Guinea instead hosting the 2025 edition, which until then had no hosts.
 The CAF President confirmed the timetable shift after a meeting with Ivorian president Alassane Ouattara in Abidjan, Ivory Coast on 30 January 2019.
 On 30 September 2022, current CAF president Patrice Motsepe announced that Guinea had been stripped as host for the 2025 edition due to inadequacy and speed of progress in hosting preparations.
 Consequently, a new process was re-opened for a replacement host bidder.
-On 27 September 2023, the 2025 edition was awarded to Morocco and the 2027 edition to Kenya, Uganda, and Tanzania.
+On 27 September 2023, the 2025 edition was awarded to Morocco and the 2027 edition to Kenya, Tanzania, and Uganda.